Maxime-J/umami-sqlite/README.md

 An absolute path is recommended `DATABASE_URL=file:/absolute/path/to/database.db`

 With the Docker image, `DATABASE_URL` needs to be set as an env var and should lead to a volume mounted on `/db`.\
-A Compose file and a Kubernetes YAML (designed for Podman use) are available in the [examples](examples).
+Usage examples of this image are available in the [examples](examples) folder.

 ## Could it be officially supported?
 Probably not.\